-RENT features seven main characters, including a gay black philosophy professor, his transgender (or possibly just a Drag Queen) street-drumming girlfriend Angel (biologically male), a bisexual who can't seem to stay faithful, an uptight, straight-laced African American lesbian... and the three straight ones.
+RENT features seven main characters, including a gay black philosophy professor, his transgender (or possibly just a Drag Queen) street-drumming girlfriend Angel (designated male at birth), a bisexual who can't seem to stay faithful, an uptight, straight-laced African American lesbian... and the three straight ones.
 Of course, Angel is the only character who actually dies during the show, though Mimi (straight) won't last long after the show's over.

 Of the eight main characters in Angels In America, all five men "have sex with other men" (only three identify as gay), and there's something to be said about the apparently female Angel and her orgasmic kiss with Hannah.